IriaLuz/bbc-page/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+### Storybook

+1. To run Storybook locally, enter command `yarn storybook`.
+2. To find our hosted instance of Storybook, please visit:
+3. Supporting documentation can be found: [Storybook Docs]('https://storybook.js.org/docs/react/writing-stories/introduction')

+Storybook is a page / component design tool used to help build and document components, as well as demo them before being integrated into a live system.
+Storybook and Next.js pair together very well, allowing us to design and document whole pages if we need to.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.